Thompson Lobby Bar

 Tequila lovers rejoice!
-Reposado has the largest selection of (legal) premium tequila downtown.
-Come for the cocktails and tapas and stick around for the live gypsy jazz and swing performances, which transform the small bar into somewhat of a gin joint on weekends.
+This hotspot on the Ossington strip has the largest selection of premium tequila downtown.
+Come to Reposado for the cocktails and tapas and stick around for the live gypsy jazz and swing performances, which transform the small bar into somewhat of a gin joint on weekends.

 Hoof Cocktail Bar

 Toronto’s expert purveyors of house-cured charcuterie also make a mean cocktail.
-In their clandestine cocktail bar across the street from the restaurant, you can choose from a curated list of classic cocktails all made with as much care as their meat plates.
-The atmosphere is elegant, but the crowd is boisterous.
-Try the signature Hoof Manhattan, which is made with 10-year aged rye and house bitters.
+At the clandestine Hoof Cocktail Bar, you can choose from a curated list of classic cocktails all made with as much care as their meat plates.

-WAYLA, a.k.a.
-“What Are You Looking At,” brings a colourful crowd to the otherwise sleepy intersection at Carlaw and Queen East.
-The no-nonsense, casual bar lounge (think: throw pillows, exposed brick and concrete floors) is a great spot for conversation, but on weekends a raucous lineup of themed parties (think: 90’s, Diva Diva Diva and Karaoke) heats up the dance floor.
+WAYLA a.k.a “What Are You Looking At,” brings a colourful crowd to the otherwise sleepy intersection at Carlaw and Queen East.
+The no-nonsense, casual bar lounge is a great spot for conversation, but on weekends a raucous lineup of themed parties heats up the dance floor.

 Didn’t find anything that struck your nightlife fancy on this list?
 Toronto has many more lounges, bars and clubs to appeal to all interests.